Yorivel/Dynamic-Wardrobe/docs/issues.md

 ## Loading a Save Near Doors

 The game simplifies location names when saving — for example, `LittleChina_Afterlife` becomes just `LittleChina` after reloading.
-This affects all specific locations, not just apartments.
+Apartments and clubs are not affected — their state is persisted across save/load via quest facts.
+This only impacts locations that aren't registered as apartments or places (e.g. specific sub-districts).

-If you save right next to a door, the mod might misread V's position on load. **Save a step or two away from entrances** to avoid this.
-The correct outfit will kick in as soon as you walk out and back in.
+If you save right next to a door, the mod might misread V's position on load — for example, saving within a club's entrance radius could trigger a false-positive entry on reload. **Save a step or two away from entrances** to avoid this.
+If the state gets stuck, use the debug overlay (F10 → press down → hold down to clear) to reset it.

 ## Ripperdoc Fast-Forward